 Field Function Your Action Logical Interfaces Add logical interfaces Defines one or more logical units that you connect to this physical T1 interface.
 You must define at least one logical unit for a T1 interface.
 You can define multiple units if the encapsulation type is Frame Relay.
 Click Add .
 Logical Interface Description (Optional) Describes the logical interface.
 Type a text description of the logical interface to more clearly identify it in monitoring displays.
 IPv4 Addresses and Prefixes Specifies one or more IPv4 addresses for the interface.
-1. Type one or more IPv4 addresses and prefixes.
-For example: 10.10.10/24 2.
-Click Add.
+Type one or more IPv4 addresses and prefixes.
+For example: 10.10.10.10/24 2.
+Click Add .
 3. Click OK .
 Physical Interface Description (Optional) Adds supplementary information about the physical T1 interface.
 Type a text description of the T1 interface to more clearly identify it in monitoring displays.
 MTU (bytes) Specifies the maximum transmission unit size for the T1 interface.
 Type a value between 256 and 9192 bytes.
-The default MTU for T1 interfaces is 1504 .
+The default MTU for T1 interfaces is 1504.
 Clocking Specifies the transmit clock source for the T1 line.
-From the list, select one of the following: internal-Services Router's own system clock (the default) external-Clock received from the T1 interface Per unit scheduler Enables scheduling on logical interfaces.
-To enable scheduling, select the check box.
+From the list, select one of the following: ■ internal-Services Router's own system clock (the default) ■ external -Clock received from the T1 interface Per unit scheduler Enables scheduling on logical interfaces. ■ To enable scheduling, select the check box.
 Allows you to configure multiple output queues on a logical interface and associate an output scheduler and shaping rate with the queues. ■ To disable scheduling, clear the check box.
-Encansulation
+Encapsulation Encapsulation Specifies the encapsulation type for traffic on the interface.
+From the list, select the encapsulation for this T1 interface: ■ PPP ■ Frame Relay ■ Cisco HDLC